mistersingh179/sidekik/notes/step8.md

   - showOpenFilePicker does not work ✅
   - showDirectoryPicker does not work ✅
   - disable buttons which won't work ✅
+- keeps pinging localhost, when using metamask
+- not fetching abi when connected to metamask

 ## bugs from silvertongue
 - bytes can be set with empty value & internally uses 0x ✅